Storyflow Logo

 Pros: Cross-functional depth, multiple view types, mature integrations.

-Cons: Configuration overhead is significant, the interface can feel busy for podcast work, podcast-specific features are absent.
+Cons: Configuration overhead is significant, the interface can feel busy for small shows, no podcast-specific features.

-Verdict: ClickUp is the right pick for multi-person podcast networks.
+Verdict: ClickUp is the right pick for multi-person podcast networks that need real PM depth.

 12. Google Docs (Best Free Episode Outlining)